Image-Specific Adaptation of Transformer Encoders for Compute-Efficient Segmentation

-\paragraph{Model preliminaries.} We first review the meta-architecture of M2F \cite{cheng2021mask2former} upon which {\ours} is based, along with the notation.
-This class of models contains \begin{itemize} \item a \emph{backbone} $\bbF(\cdot)$ which takes the $\idx$-th image $\inImg\superIdx$ as input to generate multi-scale feature maps $\bbF(\inImg\superIdx)$, represented as ${\feature_1, \feature_2, \feature_3, \feature_4}$.
+We first review the meta-architecture of M2F \cite{cheng2021mask2former} upon which {\ours} is based, along with the notation.
+This class of models contains:\\ \begin{itemize} \item a \emph{backbone} $\bbF(\cdot)$ which takes the $\idx$-th image $\inImg\superIdx$ as input to generate multi-scale feature maps $\bbF(\inImg\superIdx)$, represented as ${\feature_1, \feature_2, \feature_3, \feature_4}$.
 These multi-scale feature maps correspond to spatial resolutions typically set at $\nicefrac{1}{32}$, $\nicefrac{1}{16}$, $\nicefrac{1}{8}$, and $\nicefrac{1}{4}$ of the original image size, respectively. \item a \emph{transformer encoder} (called the ``pixel decoder'' \cite{cheng2021mask2former}), which is composed of multiple layers of transformer encoders.
 The function of this module is to generate rich token representation from $\{\feature_1, \feature_2, \feature_3\}$ and generate per-pixel embeddings from $\feature_4$.
 Each layer in the transformer encoder, denoted as $\pdF_\Glayer(\cdot)$ (where $\Glayer\in\{1,2,\dots,\NGlayer\}$) is successively applied to $\bbF(\inImg\superIdx)$, with $\pdF_\NGlayer(\cdot)$ being the last layer in the transformer encoder. \item a \emph{transformer decoder} (along with a segmentation head) that takes two inputs: the output of the transformer encoder and the object queries.
 The object queries are decoded to output a binary mask along with the corresponding class label. \end{itemize}

 For brevity, we collectively refer to the operations in the transformer decoder and segmentation head together as $\headF(\cdot)$.
 Thus, the output of the meta-architecture with $K$ encoder layers (a predicted mask $\outMF_\NGlayer\superIdx$ and corresponding label $\tilde{\ell}_\NGlayer\superIdx$) can be written as

-Here, the operation $\circ$ represents function composition, \eg, $g\circ f(x) = g(f(x))$ and subscript denotes output predicted using $K$ encoder layers.
+Here, the operation $\circ$ represents function composition, \eg, $g\circ f(x) = g(f(x))$, and subscript denotes output predicted using $K$ encoder layers.
 With $\{\gtseg\superIdx, \ell\superIdx\}$ as the pair of ground truth segmentation map and corresponding label of image $\inImg\superIdx$, the final loss \cite{cheng2021mask2former} is computed as